 GHGSat

-All eight commercial GHGSat satellites (C1-C8) and CLAIRE have been, or are being, developed using SFL’s low-cost, high-performance Next-generation Earth Monitoring and Observation (NEMO) microsatellite platform.
+All eight commercial GHGSat satellites (C1-C8) and CLAIRE have been developed using SFL’s low-cost, high-performance Next-generation Earth Monitoring and Observation (NEMO) microsatellite platform.
 The precise attitude control and target tracking capability of the NEMO bus – rare among satellite platforms of that size – play a key role in the accurate pointing of the sensors.

 GHGSat’s mission is to become the global reference for remote sensing of greenhouse gas (GHG) and air quality gas (AQG) emissions from industrial sites, using satellite technology.